The Bankrate promise

 1. Find out how much your car is worth

-2. Take a look at your bank account
+2. Take a look at your finances

 Trading in a car involves more than assessing the vehicle.
 You’ll also need to evaluate the state of your finances to know what you can afford on the other side of the trade.

-3. Start asking for offers
+3. Ask for offers from multiple dealers

 You don’t have to go to the dealer to start the trade-in process.
 Instead, you can make dealers come to you with a price.
-Many online value estimators such as Kelley Blue Book and TrueCar are linked to dealers that will extend offers based on the information you share about your car.
+Many online value estimators, such as Kelley Blue Book and TrueCar, are linked to dealers that will extend offers based on the information you share about your car.

-4. Clean up your car
+4. Freshen up your car

-5. Make an appointment
+5. Make an appointment with a dealer

 “Ask if you can be present with the appraiser so that you can ask them questions on how they are determining the value of your vehicle,” says Joe McCloskey, president of McCloskey Motors in Colorado Springs, Colorado.
 “Most dealerships will share this information with you, and having this information will help you to better understand how and why the dealer is valuing your vehicle’s value.”

-“In most states, there’s also a tax advantage to buying and trading in at a dealership,” Nana-Sinkam says, “because in those states they only charge tax on the difference between the trade-in value and the new vehicle price instead of paying full tax on the full purchase price of a new vehicle.”
+“In most states, there’s also a tax advantage to buying and trading in at a dealership,” Nana-Sinkam says, “because in those states, they only charge tax on the difference between the trade-in value and the new vehicle price instead of paying full tax on the full purchase price of a new vehicle.”

 Finally, trading your car in can simplify the steps between selling your old car and buying a new one.
 Rather than going to multiple places, you can take your old car to the dealership and use the trade-in value as equity toward your new car.